-- 1. Academic coaches for most subject areas, Writing Center Support, and college success skills. - 2.
-On-line student success and academic support resources.
+- Academic tutors for most subject areas, Writing Center support, and college success skills. - 2.
+Online tutoring and academic support resources. - 3.
+Professional and interpersonal communication coaching in the EPIC Labs.

-Visit the SSTC website: Student Success & Tutoring Center and visit the student services tab in your WaveNet account to schedule appointments using TutorTrac.
-For more information, call: SSTC Conway, 349-7872; SSTC Grand Strand, 477-2113; and SSTC Georgetown, 520-1455 or go to the Online Resource Center to access on-demand resources any time.
+Visit the Student Success & Tutoring Center website for more information.
+To schedule tutoring, contact the SSTC at sstc@hgtc.edu or self-schedule in the Penji iOS/Android app or at www.penjiapp.com.
+Email sstc@hgtc.edu or call SSTC Conway, 349-7872; SSTC Grand Strand, 477-2113; and SSTC Georgetown, 520-1455, or go to the Online Resource Center to access on-demand resources.